 A close second was Boston, since their use of graphics was really well done.
 High quality graphics can be really time-consuming and expensive to produce.
 It’s also very tricky to add graphics to a video without distracting or detracting from the main message.
 By seamlessly incorporating them into beautiful shots of the city, Boston earned high marks for production value.

 We only looked at publicly available data on YouTube for this category.
-It’s entirely possible that each of these videos received more views through other players, especially if they were uploaded natively to a social platform.
+It’s entirely possible that each of these videos received more views outside of YouTube, especially if they were uploaded natively to a social platform.

 Also, some cities put out more than one video.
 We only considered their main pitch for Amazon HQ2, but there is an argument for combining total views across the series of videos a city may have put out.